krashevski/git-guides/docs/EN/README_RECOVER_AFTER_MERGE_EN.md

 ✔ The working tree and branch are returned to their pre-merge state.

-## 🟡 Scenario 2: The merge is already committed, but files are lost
+## 🟡 Scenario 2: Merge is already committed, but files are lost

 ### 1️⃣ Find the commit with the correct version of the files
 ```bash